BiizoNinja/shrek-bot/README.md

 - [About](#about): About ShrekBot
 - [Features](#features): Features of ShrekBot
-- [Building](#building): Create your own bot with the same features
+- [Building](#building): How to host your very own ShrekBot locally!
 - [Contributing](#contributing): Add something that you would like in the bot

 ## About

-Shrekbot is an epic discord bot with moderation, utility, fun, tools, tickets etc!
-It is also an **open Source** bot.
+Shrekbot is an epic discord bot with moderation, utility, fun, tools, tickets, etc!
+It is also an **Open Source** bot.
 Code can be found in this repository.

 ## Features

 - Community Made
 - Open Source
 - All categories you can ever think of!

-(more when the community gets involved)
+- Even more when the community gets involved

 ## Building